HydraulicRobert/NotificationAPI_Frontend/README.md

 ## Documentation
 explanation of the different components
 ### images
-has all the images used inthe documentation
+has all the images used in the documentation

 ### src
 has all the assets, components and variables